Donald-Hacker/CSCE-315-The-Butterfly-Effect/README.md

-# CSCE 315 HCI Project
+# The Butterfly Effect: A Social Media Contextualizer

 Developed By Donald Hacker, Nicholas Cashiola, and Ryan Clark